Kali-in-Batch/linux-on-batch-on-windows/README.md

 Basic Linux emulator written in batch.
 Currently doesn't have a lot of syscalls and may be buggy.

 *Note: This is alpha-quality software.
-I do **NOT** recommend using this for testing Linux ports of programs written in NASM unless they're VERY basic, like hello world programs.
-If you just want to experiment, do whatever you want.
-If you work at a company and see someone using this software for production, tell your boss immediately.*
+Do not use this for testing Linux assembly code.*

 ## Usage